sakshamgupta10/pwn.collegeSaksham/Module3_Tasks/Module3_Task_12.md

 ```

 I showed my solve before.
-My thought process: We can find make directories using the mkdir command.
+My thought process: We can make directories using the mkdir command.
 It is quite simple, we just write mkdir, then our directory name and then the directory is created.

 ## What I learned